Orders

 Purchase orders

-On a purchase order, you can generate a purchase invoice, which posts product consumption for the purchased services/articles.
-If you use stock management, the purchase is posted to the stock account for the associated article group.
+Via a purchase order, you can generate a purchase invoice, which posts a cost of goods for the purchased services/articles.
+If you use stock management, the purchase is instead posted to the stock account on the associated article group.

-The partner on the order becomes a supplier, and if the supplier and article are subject to VAT, incoming purchase VAT is also posted.
+The partner on the order becomes a supplier, and if the supplier and article are subject to VAT, input purchase VAT is also posted.

-Select Create order in the order menu.
-Here you can choose whether the purchase request should be printed or sent via email.
+Select Create purchase order in the order menu.
+Here you can choose whether the purchase order should be printed or sent by email.
 You can also choose to order only part of the order.

-Once the purchase request is created, the tasks are locked for further editing.
-If you want to edit the lines again, you can delete the order confirmation via the task menu (the three dots) and select Delete order confirmation.
-You can then edit and create a new purchase request.
+Once the purchase order is created, the tasks are locked for further editing.
+If you want to edit the lines again, you can delete the purchase order via the task menu (three dots) and select Delete purchase order.
+You can then edit and create a new purchase order.

 2: Create delivery (stock management only)